kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 title: Paystack - charging the returning customer
 layout: post
 ---
 [Paystack](http://paystack.co) has an [API for charging returning customers](https://developers.paystack.co/docs/charging-returning-customers).
 You send the customer's email, amount and authorization code and that's it.
-(The authorization code is one of the parameters returned when you first charge the customer).
+(The `authorization code` is one of the parameters returned when you first charge the customer.
+We will get to it).

 Note that this is totally different from [subscriptions and plans](https://developers.paystack.co/docs/create-subscription).
 Subscriptions are fixed charges that are automatically charged recurrently.
 My N9,500 monthly wifi.com.ng charge is an example.
 Charging a returning customer in the context of this post will mean charging a customer that has once used Paystack on your ecommerce site and is back again.
 Here, the charge is not fixed (he spent N15,000 the first time but now he is spending just N3,500) and does not happen at regular intervals.